greg-raven/Uncommon-Sense/_posts/2015-11-12-victims-of-the-war-on-poverty.md

 tag: 'Thomas Sowell'
 ---

-The black family survived centuries of slavery and generations of Jim Crow, but it has disintegrated in the wake of the liberals’ expansion of the welfare state.
+The black family survived centuries of slavery and generations of Jim Crow, but it has disintegrated in the wake of the liberals' expansion of the welfare state.